jdspugh/jdspugh.github.io/_posts/2023-04-03-github-pages-mermaid.md

 layout: post
 title: Mermaid for Github Pages
 ---
+# What is Mermaid?

+[Mermaid](https://mermaid.js.org) allows us to use simple markup code to create complex **software engineering diagrams**, such as flowchart, sequence diagrams and class diagrams, that are easily editable.
+For more details see https://mermaid.js.org.

 # Goal

 To allow us to use **mermaid diagrams** in our **github pages**.

+(Mermaid actually already works for .md files in your Github repos, but is not yet installed by default for Github Pages.)

 # Copy post.html